 2009 E C Osundu

 Nigeria's EC Osondu won the Caine Prize 2009 for his story “Waiting”, from Guernicamag.com.
 He has won the Allen and Nirelle Galso Prize for Fiction and his story “A Letter from Home” was judged one of The Top Ten Stories on the Internet in 2006.
 In 2007 his story “Jimmy Carter's Eyes” was shortlisted for the Caine Prize.
 His short story collection Voice of America was published by Harper Collins in 2010 and Granta Books in 2011.
-He is an Assistant Professor of English at Providence College, Rhode Island, USA.
+His first novel This House is Not for Sale was published by Harper Collins (US), Granta (UK) and Farafina in Nigeria in 2015.
+He is an Associate Professor of English at Providence College, Rhode Island, USA.

 2007 Monica Arac de Nyeko

 Uganda's Monica Arac de Nyeko, won the 2007 prize for “Jambula Tree”from African Love Stories, edited by Ama Ata Aidoo and published by Ayebia.
 The story was described by the chair of judges, Jamal Mahjoub, as “a witty and touching portrait of a community which is affected forever by a love which blossoms between two adolescents”.

 Nigeria's Segun Afolabi won the 2005 prize for“Monday Morning” from Wasafiri, published in 2004.
 His work also includes A Life Elsewhere, a collection of 17 short stories published in July 2006 and a novel Goodbye Lucille, published in April 2007 by Jonathan Cape.
 His stories have been published in various literary journals including Granta, the London Magazine and Wasafiri.
 He was shortlisted again in 2015 for his story "The Folded Leaf".

 2003 Yvonne Owuor